-Pursuant to a separate Administration Agreement, GSV Capital Service Company, a Delaware limited liability company, furnishes us with office facilities, together with equipment and clerical, bookkeeping and record keeping services at such facilities.
-The principal executive offices of GSV Capital Service Company are located at 2965 Woodside Road, Woodside, CA 94062.
-Under the Administration Agreement, GSV Capital Service Company also performs, or oversees the performance of, our required administrative services, which includes being responsible for the financial records which we are required to maintain and preparing reports to our stockholders and reports filed with the SEC.
-In addition, GSV Capital Service Company assists us in determining and publishing our net asset value, overseeing the preparation and filing of our tax returns and the printing and dissemination of reports to our stockholders, and generally overseeing the payment of our expenses and the performance of administrative and professional services rendered to us by others.
-Payments under the Administration Agreement are based upon our allocable portion of overhead and other expenses incurred by GSV Capital Service Company in performing its obligations under the administration agreement, including a portion of the rent and the compensation of our chief financial officer and chief compliance officer and any administrative support personnel.
-While there is no limit on the total amount of expenses we may be required to reimburse to GSV Capital Service Company.
+Pursuant to a separate Administration Agreement, NeXt BDC Service Company, a [Delaware] limited liability company, furnishes us with office facilities, together with equipment and clerical, bookkeeping and record keeping services at such facilities.
+The principal executive offices of NeXt BDC Service Company are located at 2965 Woodside Road, Woodside, CA 94062.
+Under the Administration Agreement, NeXt BDC Service Company also performs, or oversees the performance of, our required administrative services, which includes being responsible for the financial records which we are required to maintain and preparing reports to our stockholders and reports filed with the SEC.
+In addition, NeXt BDC Service Company assists us in determining and publishing our net asset value, overseeing the preparation and filing of our tax returns and the printing and dissemination of reports to our stockholders, and generally overseeing the payment of our expenses and the performance of administrative and professional services rendered to us by others.
+Payments under the Administration Agreement are based upon our allocable portion of overhead and other expenses incurred by NeXt BDC Service Company in performing its obligations under the administration agreement, including a portion of the rent and the compensation of our chief financial officer and chief compliance officer and any administrative support personnel.
 The Administration Agreement may be terminated by either party without penalty upon 60 days' written notice to the other party.

-The Administration Agreement provides that, absent willful misfeasance, bad faith or gross negligence in the performance of their respective duties or by reason of the reckless disregard of their respective duties and obligations, GSV Capital Service Company and its officers, manager, agents, employees, controlling persons, members and any other person or entity affiliated with it are entitled to indemnification from GSV Capital for any damages, liabilities, costs and expenses (including reasonable attorneys' fees and amounts reasonably paid in settlement) arising from the rendering of GSV Capital Service Company's services under the Administration Agreement or otherwise as administrator for GSV Capital.
+The Administration Agreement provides that, absent willful misfeasance, bad faith or gross negligence in the performance of their respective duties or by reason of the reckless disregard of their respective duties and obligations, NeXt BDC Service Company and its officers, manager, agents, employees, controlling persons, members and any other person or entity affiliated with it are entitled to indemnification from NeXt Capital for any damages, liabilities, costs and expenses (including reasonable attorneys' fees and amounts reasonably paid in settlement) arising from the rendering of NeXt BDC Service Company's services under the Administration Agreement or otherwise as administrator for NeXt Capital.

-GSV Capital Service Company also provides administrative services to our investment adviser, GSV Asset Management.
-As a result, GSV Asset Management also reimburses GSV Capital Service Company for its allocable portion of GSV Capital Service Company's overhead, including rent, the fees and expenses associated with performing compliance functions for GSV Asset Management, and its allocable portion of the compensation of any administrative support staff.
-We estimate that we will incur approximately [] million in aggregate expenses under our Administration Agreement during the twelve months of operations following completion of this offering.
+NeXt BDC Service Company will also provide administrative services to our investment adviser, NeXt Asset Management.
+As a result, NeXt Asset Management will also reimburse NeXt BDC Service Company for its allocable portion of NeXt BDC Service Company's overhead, including rent, the fees and expenses associated with performing compliance functions for NeXt Asset Management, and its allocable portion of the compensation of any administrative support staff.